code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 We recommend a minimum budget of $35,000.

-The scope and cost is determined collaboratively through [Discover and Plan](/discover-and-plan/).
+The scope and cost are determined collaboratively through [Discover and Plan](/discover-and-plan/).
 We recommend the total cost is no more than 80% of your actual budget.
 This way you have some flexibility if new requirements come up during development and after launch (for [Support and Improve](/support-and-improve/)!)

 ## What is the minimum timeline for Develop and Launch?